MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 ---
 title: Resources for partners
-description: "Ready to Go contains a set of resources, services and tools to support Microsoft Dynamics 365 Business Central."
+description: "Resources for partners contains a set of resources, services, and tools to support Microsoft Dynamics 365 Business Central."
 author: a-emniel
 ms.custom: na
 ms.date: 06/14/2022